Terms and Conditions

-- 17.4.
+- 19.5.
 Variation.
 No variation of this Agreement shall be effective unless it is in writing and signed by the parties (or their authorised representatives).
 We may periodically make changes to this Agreement and shall notify you by posting a revised version of the Agreement on the Website and emailing you at your email address registered with us.
-The revised terms including the changes will take effect two (2) months following such notice.
-You will be deemed to have accepted the changes if you do not notify us before the proposed date that the changes take effect that the changes are not accepted.
-If you reject the changes, you can immediately terminate this Agreement in accordance with clause 11.2 free of charge and with effect at any time until the date when the changes would have applied (subject to clause 11.3).
+The revised terms including the changes will take effect two (2) months following such notice ("Effective Date").
+You will be deemed to have accepted the changes if you continue to use the Solution after the Effective Date.
+If you reject the changes, you cannot use the Solution.
 We will only make changes:

 Data Processing Schedule